 The companies in the food index are assessed on eight risk factors, each with underlying KPIs.
 The risk factors are greenhouse gas emissions, deforestation and biodiversity loss, water scarcity and use, waste and pollution, antibiotics, animal welfare, working conditions, and food safety.
-More on the methodology can be found in the report.
+More on the methodology can be found the report.

 While both Ramachandran and Coller are vegetarians, not everyone in the FAIRR team is.
 “It’s a real mix but I think it’s fair to say that everyone is interested in sustainable food systems,” said Ramachandran.

 “From fast food to fine dining, much of the food on our plates leads back to the livestock and fisheries sector assessed by this Index,” said Abigail Herron, global head of responsible investment at Aviva Investors.
 “That is why it is of deep concern to investors that a majority of these global food suppliers are failing to manage such significant business risks.
 On antibiotics alone, FAIRR’s research shows that three in four of these companies are ignoring the calls from regulators, health professionals and the financial community to manage and reduce their use of antibiotics.
 That failure puts both global public health and their business models at risk.”

 |Company Legal Name||Market Cap ($bn)||Country||Final Score||

 |Charoen Pokphand Foods PCL||6.963||Thailand||65||Low risk|